 Related orders may require the alleged abductor to hand his/her passport and other travel documents to the Tipstaff, and order the Tipstaff to take the child and deliver him or her to a designated place.

 There may also be a 'port alert' executed by the Tipstaff, to help prevent the child or young person being taken abroad.
 In the case of children who have been declared a ward of court for example, in cases where the court is acting in loco parentis, the Tipstaff has a role in ensuring that those children are delivered to the locations specified by the court.

 Contact the Foreign and Commonwealth Office or the Forced Marriage Unit if you require further details of any other British High Commissions.

 0800 5999 247

-The Honour Network helpline providing emotional and practical support and advice for victims and survivors (male & Female) of forced marriage and/or honour based violence and abuse.
+The Honour Network helpline provides emotional and practical support and advice for victims and survivors (male and female) of FM and/or HBV and abuse.
 It provides advice and support to potential victims, victims in crisis and professional agencies.

 BAWSO Women's Aid (Wales)